 - If you forget to take a dose, take it as soon as you remember unless it’s almost time for the next dose.
 Ask your doctor what you should do in that case.

-- Before having surgery with a general anesthetic, including dental surgery, tell the doctor or dentist in charge what medicines you take.
+- Before having surgery with anesthesia, including dental work, tell the doctor or dentist what medicines you take.

 - Some medicines may affect your heart rate.
 Ask your doctor if you need to check your heart rate and how often you should do it.

-- Ask your doctor or pharmacist about adjustments if your medicine routine is too complicated.
+- Ask your doctor or pharmacist how to simplify your medicine routine.

 - If you have trouble understanding your doctor or pharmacist, ask a friend or loved one to go with you and help you.